-There is a large and growing body of research that shows older workers, as a group, demonstrate superior abilities compared with their younger counterparts in areas related to flexibility, showing initiative, task prioritisation, creative thinking and problem solving (Moody 1998; Salthouse & Maurer 1996; Schulz, Bobowski & Crown 1991).
+There is a large and growing body of research that shows older workers as a group demonstrate superior abilities compared with their younger counterparts in areas related to flexibility, showing initiative, task prioritization, creative thinking and problem solving (Moody 1998; Salthouse & Maurer 1996; Schulz, Bobowski & Crown 1991).
 However, many employers continue to stereotypically perceive older workers as being less alert, less adaptable to change, less healthy, less creative and less hardworking (Encel 2001; Encel & Studencki 2004; Patrickson 2003; Peetz 2005a; Ranzijn, Carson & Winefield 2004).

 It has also been argued that the skills possessed by many mature age workers are highly relevant in the growing knowledge and service sectors of the economy, where broader life experience and work experience are advantageous (Patrickson 1998).
 For example, employment opportunities in expanding service-based industries tend to be client focused with an emphasis on paying attention to client needs and desires, and so require well developed interpersonal skills.
 In addition, as the population continues to age demographically so does the composition of people who require and purchase goods and services.
-It is reasonable to argue that older workers may be particularly well equipped to deal with an increasingly older customer base with population ageing.
+It is reasonable to argue that older workers may be particularly well equipped to deal a customer base in which the number of older people is high.